microsoft/vcpkg-docs/vcpkg/maintainers/functions/internal/z_vcpkg_function_arguments.md

 # z_vcpkg_function_arguments

-The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/docs/).

 **Only for internal use in vcpkg helpers.
 Behavior and arguments will change without notice.**

 Get a list of the arguments which were passed in.
 Unlike `ARGV`, which is simply the arguments joined with `;`, so that `(A B)` is not distinguishable from `("A;B")`,